Product-to-user notifications seem easy, right? Integrate an email or push service, and you are done.

 Not separating notifications from business logic

-You notice that notifications require logic and network calls, e.g., checking user preferences and suppression lists.
+You notice that notifications require a lot of logic and network calls; for example, checking user preferences, suppression lists, account status, batching into daily/weekly jobs and so on.
 Separating the notifications has two benefits:

 What to do: